maarten-pennings/howto/c64usr/readme.md

 ```

 When calling `USR(expr)`, BASIC first evaluates `expr` and puts the
 resulting value in the floating point accumulator (`FAC`).
+Then our program
+runs.
+When our program ends (with `RTS`), what is left in the FAC is returned
+to BASIC.

 We use the function `getadr` which converts the FAC to an integer.
 This routine assumes the integer is an address and even gives an
-error when out of range.
+error when out of range (outside 0..65535).
 If the number is ok, the routine returns
-with address in location known as `poker` (address $14).
+with the address in the location known as `poker` (address $14).

-When we would enter `USR(2039)` to inspect location $0801, after
+When we would enter `USR(2049)` to inspect location $0801, after
 this call, `poker` would store the low byte $01 and `poker+1` would
 store the high byte $08.

-We now want to peek at location $0801 and $0802, this is where the two
+We now want to peek at locations $0801 and $0802, this is where the two
-`lda (addr),y` comes to the rescue.
+`lda (addr),y` come to the rescue.
 After that, `x` has the high byte
 mem[$0802] and `y` has the low byte mem[$0801].

-Finally we call the routine givayf which converts the integer
+Finally we call the routine `givayf` which converts the integer
 in `y` and `a` to a float in FAC.